-projects, work in partnership with the schools local iwi Te Atiawa, Naenae community, and local Māori artists to develop a highly engaging unit relevant to the student environment.
-Junior - Science Use TwE and in class assessment to identify Te Awhina students, invite whanau to program launch with BBQ to highlight extra opportunities for rangatira in this group.
+1. Provide opportunities for collaborative art projects, work in partnership with the schools local iwi Te Atiawa, Naenae community, and local Māori artists to develop a highly engaging unit relevant to the student environment.
+Junior - Science which meet expressed student need.
+3. Provide extension opportunities for senior Use TwE and in class assessment to identify Te Awhina students, invite whanau to program launch with BBQ to highlight extra opportunities for rangatira in this group.
 Introduction of the Stile device led teaching program to our junior units.
 This program has been adapted to fit the cultural context settings of science education established within the Science department over the last 3 years.
-Review of junior units to establish overarching ethos of "kaitiaki" ie why is a rahui placed on certain activities at certain times etc. 3.
-Provide extension opportunities for senior Languages Languages Expectation of co-constructed 'theme' with students, either as a year focus or per term focus.
+Review of junior units to establish overarching ethos of "kaitiaki" ie why is a rahui placed on certain activities at certain times etc. Continue tracking of SCI101 and SCI102 students to highlight those Māori and Pasifika students at risk of underachieving.
+Replace external assessments with internal assessments for those students who do not pass derived grade examinations.
+Done in partnership with parents and only after consultation with LAR and whanau.
+Targeting of Māori and pasifika students from data to ensure 14+ credits targets are met.
+All 201 and 202 courses monitored and discussed with whanau and LAR teachers for those not achieving in line with expectations. ie not achieved on first internal assessment leads to meeting with whanau.
+Continue with SCI302 introduction as pathway to tertiary study.
+Languages Languages Common assessment tasks undertaking at similar times to allow for closer tracking to that place.
+Use of 'sign me' to help build relationships around building success.
+Expectation of co-constructed 'theme' with students, either as a year focus or per term focus.

-Junior - SNU familiarity with the school waita and the National Anthem in both languages take part in Te Reo Māori lessons when available Whanau are consulted through IEP meetings, regular communication with staff through phone calls and communication books, use of learning platform: Educa An increased use of New Zealand and Pacific texts, and assessments from NZQA adjusted to suit the students.
+Junior - SNU • familiarity with the school waita and the National Anthem in both languages • take part in Te Reo Māori lessons when available • Whanau are consulted through IEP meetings, regular communication with staff through phone calls and communication books, use of learning platform: Educa An increased use of New Zealand and Pacific texts, and assessments from NZQA adjusted to suit the students.
 Deliberate exploration of issues/ideas linking to New Zealand/Pacific.
 An increased use of New Zealand and Pacific texts, and assessments from NZQA adjusted to suit the students.
 Deliberate exploration of issues/ideas linking to New Zealand/Pacific.
 An increased use of New Zealand and Pacific texts, and assessments from NZQA adjusted to suit the students.
 Deliberate exploration of issues/ideas linking to New Zealand/Pacific.
 Seniors - SNU are encouraged to lead karakia at SNU events are encouraged to have tuakana/teina relationships with other members of our community Junior - Learning Support Seniors - Learning Support Whanau of Year 9 students are consulted in regards to admission to the Learning Support class.
 Whanau are consulted and kept informed where necessary in regards to student progress Whanau are consulted and kept informed where necessary in regards to student progress via collaboration between LSP, Guidance, SLT, Whanau Heads and LAR staff.